matt77hias/JavaRMI2/README.md

 ###Scenarios
 1. The car renter starts a new session.
 2. The car renter wants to reserve cars at two car rental companies: A and B:
-⋅⋅1. (a) The car renter checks the availability of a car type at car rental company A and notices that there is a car available.
+⋅⋅*. (a) The car renter checks the availability of a car type at car rental company A and notices that there is a car available.
-⋅⋅2. (b) The car renter creates a quote at car rental company A.
+⋅⋅*. (b) The car renter creates a quote at car rental company A.
-⋅⋅3. (c) The car renter checks the availability of a car type at car rental company B and notices that there is a car available.
+⋅⋅*. (c) The car renter checks the availability of a car type at car rental company B and notices that there is a car available.
 ⋅⋅4.
 The car renter creates a quote at car rental company B.
 3A.
 Alternative A: reservation succeeds
-The car renter wants to conrm these quotes and closes the session:
+The car renter wants to confirm these quotes and closes the session:
-⋅⋅1.(a) The session conrms the quote at car rental company A.
+⋅⋅*. (a) The session confirms the quote at car rental company A.
-⋅⋅2.(b) The session conrms the quote at car rental company B.
+⋅⋅*.(b) The session confirms the quote at car rental company B.
 4. A The reservation succeeded.
 3. B Alternative B: reservation fails
-The car renter wants to nalize these bookings and closes the session:
+The car renter wants to finalize these bookings and closes the session:
-⋅⋅1.(a) The session conrms the quote at car rental company A.
+⋅⋅*.(a) The session confirms the quote at car rental company A.
-⋅⋅2.(b) The session conrms the quote at car rental company B, but an error occurs: no car of the required car type is available any more.
+⋅⋅*.(b) The session confirms the quote at car rental company B, but an error occurs: no car of the required car type is available any more.
-⋅⋅3.(c) The session cancels the reservation at car rental company A.
+⋅⋅*.(c) The session cancels the reservation at car rental company A.
-4. B The reservation failed, the car renter is notied of this failure.
+4. B The reservation failed, the car renter is notified of this failure.